Cheesaholic/dav-marnix/README.md

 │       ├── data_transformers.py    # Functions for transforming data
 │       ├── file_operations.py      # Functions for loading from files
 │       └── plot_styling.py         # Functions for styling plots
+│       └── dashboard.py            # Dashboard for live interacting with params

 ```